mercadopago/devsite-docs/guides/plugins/unofficial/vtex/logs.en.md

 # Logs verification

-Logs allow you to review the information that Mercado Pago returns and that VTEX exposes, to have a better understanding of what happened with a transaction.
+Logs provide the teams with a greater understanding so that they can have a better support in the first instance, since they allow to review the information returned in the integration of Mercado Pago with VTEX, allowing a better understanding of what happened with a transaction.

 Also, in case of modification or activation of new payment methods, they give us the possibility to validate that everything is working as planned.
-Lastly, they provide greater insight to commercial teams so they can better support vendors and become a first instance of support.

-Access the VTEX transactions, then find the LOG containing the response status and click on **see more**.
+To access the logs, access the **Transactions** menu of the **Payments** module from the administration panel of your VTEX store, then look for the LOG that contains the `status response` and click on **"see more"**.
 The most significant data is the following:

 |Field|Data|Description|
 |---|---|---|